World stocks steady, Treasuries yields edge up as Delta variant spreads

 A reading on Thursday on the number of Americans filing new unemployment claims added to views that the job market recovery from the COVID-19 pandemic continues to be choppy.

-That left the dollar index (.DXY), which tracks the greenback versus a basket of six currencies, flat at 92.443.
+That left the dollar index (.DXY), which tracks the greenback versus a basket of six currencies, up 0.1% at 92.471.

+"The most important issue to consider is the current drop in yields globally, and what this downward trend implies in terms of risk aversion and trade repositioning," said Thomas Flury, Head of FX Strategies at UBS Global Wealth Management, in a note.

+"So far, we think markets are trapped in some momentum trades, which have little persistence."

 Our Standards: The Thomson Reuters Trust Principles.